Sara10187/Hangman-Game/README.md

-# Hangman Game
+# 🎮 Hangman Game — Python & Pygame
- This a basic python friendly game
+A simple hangman game made with python and pygame.
+This is made as a beginner pygame project

+# Requirements
+- Python 3.x
+- pygame